takari/team-book/40-lifecycle.md

 ```

 A project with packaging `takari-jar` will log the lifecycle plugin invocations
-for the resources, compiliation and packaging related goals as well.
+for the resources, compilation and packaging related goals as well.

 Upon first invocation each goal will be performed as usual, executing all steps
 e.g., compiling all files or copying and filtering all resources.